Loveland frog

-In Ohio folklore, the Loveland frog (also known as the Loveland frogman or Loveland lizard) is a legendary humanoid frog described as standing roughly 4 ft tall, allegedly spotted in Loveland, Ohio.
-In 1972, the Loveland frog legend gained renewed attention when a Loveland police officer reported to a colleague that he had seen an animal consistent with descriptions of the frogman.
-After a reported sighting in 2016, the second officer called a news station to report that he had shot and killed the same creature some weeks after the 1972 incident and had identified it as a large iguana that was missing its tail.
+The Loveland frog, also known as the Loveland frogman or Loveland lizard, is a legendary humanoid creature reportedly sighted in Loveland, Ohio, United States.
+It is typically described as standing approximately 4 ft tall.
+The legend originated with an alleged sighting in 1955 and gained renewed attention in 1972, when a Loveland police officer reported encountering an animal resembling the frogman.
+Following another reported sighting in 2016, a second officer stated that he had shot and killed a similar creature several weeks after the 1972 incident, later identifying it as a large iguana that was missing its tail.

 Legends

-According to various legends, the creature was first sighted by a businessman or a traveling salesman driving along an unnamed road late at night in 1955, with some versions of the story specifying the month of May.
-In one story, the driver was heading out of the Branch Hill neighborhood when he spotted three figures standing on their hind legs along the side of the road, each 3 to 4 ft in height, with leathery skin and frog faces.
-In other versions of the story, the creatures were spotted under or over a poorly lit bridge, and one held a wand over its head that fired a spray of sparks.
+According to legends, the Loveland frog was first sighted by a businessman or traveling salesman driving along an unnamed road late at night in 1955, with some versions of the story specifying that the encounter took place in May.
+According to one story, the driver was heading out of the Branch Hill neighborhood when he spotted three figures standing on their hind legs along the side of the road, each 3 to 4 ft in height, with leathery skin and froglike faces.
+In other versions of the story, they were spotted either on top of or beneath a poorly lit bridge, with one holding a wand overhead that fired a spray of sparks.